diagram

 Quotes

-GenYES teachers are not necessarily technology teachers, many successful programs have been delivered by teachers with little or no technology expertise.
-In fact, it is important that you do not provide all the answers for the students.
-The most important ingredient for a GenYES teacher is the ability to step out of the lecture role into that of a facilitator.
-Collaborative learning is meant to empower the student to find their own answers - with help from a skilled teacher.
+Not all GenYES Advisors are technology teachers, in fact, many successful programs have been delivered by teachers with little or no technology expertise.
+The most important ingredient for a GenYES Advisor is the ability to step out of the lecture role into that of a facilitator.
+The GenYES curriculum is designed to be a collaborative, project-based learning experience.
+It is meant to empower the student to find their own answers - with help from a skilled teacher.
+(Download this PDF introduction for GenYES Advisors)

 Quotes